kagacoin/KAGA/README.md

-# KAGA
 <h1>KAGA COIN repository</h1>
 <p>  Goal of KAGA:
 With our 100% Buyback Guarantee, anyone who buys a Masternode directly through us can recover their original investment of 5,000 KAGA coin (USD 500) through monthly distributions from lottery winnings.

-Sustainable System with Real Capital Recovery
+# Sustainable System with Real Capital Recovery

 We strategically leverage system lotteries in the U.S. market to establish a long-term, stable external source of income.
 This approach allows us to generate continuous revenue independent of traditional market cycles.